Western Cabaret

-Western Cabaret was a live variety programme series broadcast in 1939 on BBC Television.
+Western Cabaret is a live variety programme series broadcast in 1939 on BBC Television.
 It was one of several spin-offs from the BBC series Cabaret.
 It was compered by Big Bill Campbell and produced by Harry Pringle.
 Four episodes were broadcast.
 (Note: Internet Movie Database (IMDb) reports five episodes.
 According to Radio Times, one of those five, broadcast on 12 January 1939, was a repeat performance of the very first episode, broadcast on 10 January, with one change of artist.)
 The BBC television service was suspended on 1 September 1939 with the outbreak of World War II, and no further episodes were made.

 The Radio Times said that the television studio "will be turned into a camp clearing, with a glowing camp-fire and log huts, and all the artists will be introduced as though they were part of the place".